-- How does AFMA limit the amount of fish that can be taken from the Small Pelagic Fishery?
+- How does AFMA ensure that fishing in the Small Pelagic Fishery remains sustainable?

-- What are the total allowable catch limits in the Small Pelagic Fishery?
+- What are the catch limits in the Small Pelagic Fishery?

 Rules and regulations of the Small Pelagic Fishery

-- What sort of rules and regulations apply to boats in the fishery?
+- What sort of rules and regulations apply to boats in the Small Pelagic Fishery?

 - What is the basis for AFMA’s decision making?

-- Where can I find information about boats and their catch in the fishery?
+- Where can I find information about boats and their catch in the Small Pelagic Fishery?

-- What are observer levels in the Small Pelagic Fishery?
+- What are electronic monitoring and observer levels in the Small Pelagic Fishery?